Crumbles murders: Discovery

-At 3:30 p.m. the following afternoon, Irene Munro's body was discovered by a 13-year-old boy named Walter Weller, who almost tripped upon her exposed foot while running across the beach.
+At 3:30 p.m. the following afternoon, Irene Munro's body was discovered by a 13-year-old boy named William Weller, who almost tripped upon her exposed foot while running across the beach.
 Her body was buried upon a bank alongside a light railway typically used for the transport of gravel.
 The grave itself was some 700 yards from the sea.

 Police were summoned, with officers from both Hailsham and Eastbourne arriving at the scene.
 A large bloodstained stone was found two yards from her body, and two rusty shovels were also recovered at the crime scene.
 Her body lay on her left side, with her right leg and left arm extended, her left leg bent beneath her right, and her right arm folded across her chest.
 The makeshift grave was markedly shallow, with the shingle covering her body measuring between three and six inches in depth.
 The area of the Crumbles where Munro's body was discovered was promptly cordoned off, and an experienced investigator from Scotland Yard named George Mercer was dispatched to Eastbourne to supervise the investigation on 21 August.

 Upon conclusion of a forensic examination of the crime scene late on the evening of 20 August, Munro's body was removed to the mortuary at Eastbourne Town Hall.
 Her body was informally identified by her landlady at the morgue the following day, and officially identified by her aunt on 22 August.
 The following morning, Jack Field read of the discovery of Munro's body in a local newspaper.
 At 10:30 a.m., both Field and Gray are known to have visited a military camp near Eastbourne, hoping to re-enlist in the army.

 Autopsy

 An autopsy revealed Munro had been deceased for approximately twenty-four hours before her body was discovered.
 She had been attacked with such savagery that both her upper and lower jaw had been fractured, and several teeth had been dislodged or loosened.
 In addition, Munro had been extensively bludgeoned about the head, with a fracture wound to her left cheek extending to her left temple.
 The first severe blow to the left side of Munro's head had rendered her unconscious, with her death resulting from injury to the brain.
 Her right temple had also suffered a laceration wound.
-Initial suspicions the murder had been sexually motivated were disproven when the coroner discovered the girl had not been subjected to a sexual assault.
+Initial suspicions the murder had been sexually motivated were disproven when the coroner discovered the girl had been menstruating at the time of her murder and had not been subjected to a sexual assault.